trsteel88/platformsh-docs/docs/src/domains/steps/dns.md

 ---
 title: "DNS management and Apex domains"
 weight: 1
-description: "Platform.sh expects you to use a CNAME for all DNS records.
-However, that is problematic with some DNS registrars."
+description: "Platform.sh expects you to use a Canonical Name record (CNAME) for all DNS records.
+However, not all DNS registrars support these."
-sidebarTitle: "DNS and CNAMEs"
+sidebarTitle: "DNS and CNAME"
 ---

 {{% description %}}

-## Why CNAMEs?
+## Why CNAME records?

 Platform.sh is a cloud hosting provider.
 Each individual hosted "site" is a set of containers running on one or more virtual machines,